 2.3.
-Circular Dichroism (CD) and UV-Visible (UV-Vis) absorbance spectra
+Circular dichroism (CD) and UV-visible (UV-vis) absorbance spectra

-CD spectra were recorded on a Jasco J-720 spectropolarimeter with a 180-800 nm photomultiplier using 1 cm pathlength cylindrical quartz cells.
-Samples of apropriate concentration of pA1 DNA and 1 were prepared in phosphate-buffered saline (PBS).
-Spectra were recorded at t = (25 ± 1) °C in the 200-400 nm range.
-200 μM stock solutions of 1 in 100 % PBS were always prepared immediately before use.
+CD spectra were recorded on a Jasco J-720 spectropolarimeter with a 180-800 nm photomultiplier using 1 cm path-length cylindrical quartz cells.
+Samples of appropriate concentration of pA1 DNA and 1 were prepared in phosphate-buffered saline (PBS).
+Spectra were recorded at $t = (25 \pm 1)$ °C in the 200-400 nm range.
+Stock (200 μM) solutions of 1 in 100% PBS were always prepared immediately before use.
 PBS was purchased from Sigma (PBS is a pH 7.4 phosphate buffered medium with controlled ionic strength: 10 mM phosphate buffer, 2.7 mM KCl, 137 mM NaCl).
-After running each CD spectrum, a small volume of sample was stored at -20 ^oC for analysis by agarose gel electrophoresis.
+After running each CD spectrum, a small volume of sample was stored at -20 °C for analysis by agarose gel electrophoresis.